 In this course, students will analyze the theories and techniques related to the understanding, prognosis, and management of human behavior within organizations.
-Furthermore, they will apply methodologies related to leadership, organizational behavior, organizational development, organizational climate and culture, and health psychology.
+Furthermore, they will apply methodologies related to leadership, organizational organizational behavior, development, organizational climate and culture, and health psychology.

-PSYC 5220: Evaluation Techniques: 3 credits
+PSYC 5220: Evaluation Techniques:

 In this course, students will analyze the historical background of psychometrics, the succession of metrics. the emergence of controversies, theoretical evolution, and the use of instrumentation.
-They will critically examine the measurement instrumentation in the workplace through the analysis of test items and the evaluation of validity and reliability components.
-Additionally, they will apply psychological measurement techniques recognizing by perspectives, selecting instrumentation, conducting tests, and analyzing results with consideration for ethics and validity.
+They will critically examine the measurement instrumentation in the workplace through the analysis of test items and the evaluation of validity and reliability components. will psychological Additionally, they apply measurement techniques recognizing by perspectives, selecting instrumentation, conducting tests, and analyzing results with consideration for ethics and validity.